chencyc123/sts4/Starter-Projects.md

 The frequently used section at the top of the page shows up to a dozen or so dependencies that you have used most frequently in the past, for easy access.

-Hovering over a starter dependencies provides additional information, such as, links to related documentation and tutorials:
+Hovering over a starter dependencies provides additional information, such as links to related documentation and tutorials:

 [[/images/screenshot-new-spring-starter-hover.png|Starter Dependency Hover]]